 Throughout her career, Joan Brown’s philosophical and spiritual interests in world cultures and religions grew.
 Brown’s fascination with ancient civilizations, such as Egypt and Greece, began early in life, when as a child she spent time in the local library reading about Egyptian hieroglyphs, the pyramids, and obelisks.
 Fueled by her intense studies of spiritual texts and her travels abroad beginning in 1977, Brown began filling her canvases with icons, symbols, mystical emblems, and hieroglyphs.
 Critics received these newer works, produced in the 1980s, with lukewarm enthusiasm, which only enhanced the artist’s disdain for the art market and what she believed to be the commercialization of the art world.

 Brown frequently noted that ancient civilizations like Egypt, Mexico, and India revered their artists as important figures in society who were charged with visually communicating and recording beliefs, rituals, and histories, often for the entire populous.
 When confounded critics wrote disparaging reviews about the strange symbology of her paintings, Brown felt they were missing the point entirely.
-In the mid 1980s, Brown began focusing on public art commissions as a way to disengage with the art market while still engaging with an audience.
+In the mid 1980s, she began focusing on public art commissions as a way to disengage with the art market while still engaging with a broad audience.

 For Brown, the unity of art and life was visible in monumental symbols like the obelisk, an Egyptian construction that represented the power of both gods and pharaohs.
 Between 1984 and 1990, Brown finished eleven public art commissions, including the Rincon Center obelisk in San Francisco, California.